section-engineering-education/engineering-education/articles/how-to-consume-data-from-an-API-using-react/index.md

 You can learn more about async, await, and promise from [here](https://www.w3schools.com/js/js_promise.asp).
 This tutorial uses async and await methods.

 We can handle server and network errors using a `try/catch` block.
-We send a network request inside the `try` block .
+We send a network request inside the `try` block.
 If an error occurs, the catch block will be executed.

 Here is the code for the `getMovie` function.